MikroElektronika/mikrosdk_click_v2/clicks/buck/DETAILS.md

 ## Examples Description

 > The demo application displays frequency change and voltage
-> regulation using a BUCK click.
+> regulation using a BUCK Click.

 **The demo application is composed of two sections :**

 ### Application Init

 > Configuring clicks and log objects.
-> Settings the click in the default configuration.
+> Settings the Click in the default configuration.

 ```c
 void application_init ( void )